ClaudioPaterniti/MineSweeperLearning/README.md

 ## Game

-The repo provide pyhton utils to generate, plot and play minesweeper games through code.
+The repo provides pyhton utils to generate, plot and play minesweeper games through code.

 ## Models

-The repo also contain various models definition and their trained weights, and general utilities to train minesweeper models.
+The repo also contains various model implementations, their trained weights, and general utilities to train minesweeper models.

 See simple examples of the api use in [test.ipynb](test.ipynb)